Things to Do in Mexico City in June

 What are the best things to do in Mexico City specifically in June?

 June's rain makes the city greener than at any other time of year, so Chapultepec Park and the floating gardens of Xochimilco are at their most photogenic — visit both on a clear morning.
 The city-wide cultural calendar runs strong: catch a performance at Palacio de Bellas Artes, browse the Sunday Bazar del Libro in Alameda Central, or take a Friday-night mezcal crawl through La Merced.
-If your trip overlaps with late June, experiencing Pride in the Zócalo is unmissable — it's as much a neighbourhood street party as a march.
+If your trip overlaps with late June, experiencing Pride in the Zócalo is genuinely unmissable — it's as much a neighbourhood street party as a march.

 Does the rainy season in June affect getting around Mexico City?